-When qualifying expenditures are incurred, the Company reverses the liability component initially recorded on the issuance of shares and recognizes it in net loss as other income.
+When qualifying expenditures are incurred, the Company reverses the liability component initially recorded on the issuance of shares and recognizes it in operations as other income.
 Since the Company does not capitalize exploration expenditures, the transfer or tax deductions to investors does not give rise to a taxable temporary difference and therefore, does not affect the Company's deferred tax amounts.
-The Company's outstanding flow-through commitment is disclosed in Note 9.